willhowes/CV/README.md

 * I manage my own wellbeing
 * I can learn anything by myself.
-  - In week 5 of the
+  - In week 5 of the course, having had only a very basic grap of Javascript, I was able to become comptent in testing in Javascript in just a few days with little guidance from the coaches.
+In the same week, I picked up how test drive in Python in a matter of an hours.
+This shows I can learn quickly and effectively by myself.

 ##### I help my teams succeed